Conceiva/MezzmoKodiPlugin/README.txt

    videos were not being detected due to the vast differences between Kodi 18 & 19 and all of the different client environments.
 -  Improved performance statistics viewing by fixing missing playlist data, adding new views by playlist and all.
-Changed retantion period to 500 performance records instead of 14 days.
+Changed retention period to 500 performance records instead of 14 days.
 Improved view formatting and added date field.
 Fixed issues with GoUp and Refresh actions causing incomplete playlist information.